khromov/wp-vc-template-manager/README.md

 ## Visual Composer Template Manager

-This plugin provides a framework for creating themes and plugins that utilize the built-in templates in Visual Composer (as of version 4.4)
+This plugin provides a framework for creating themes and plugins that utilize the built-in template function in Visual Composer (as of version 4.4)

 It works by loading templates from files in your theme (and optionally plugin) folders, making it possible to version control templates in a simple way.